taylorsilva/posts/building-and-pushing-images/README.md

 First we need a Dockerfile.
 You can store this in your own repo or reference the [github.com/concourse/examples](https://github.com/concourse/examples) repo.
 The rest of this post assumes you use the [examples](https://github.com/concourse/examples) repo.
 All files in this blog post can be found in the examples repo.

-We are going to use a very basic [Dockerfile](https://github.com/concourse/examples/blob/master/Dockerfiles/simple/Dockerfile) so we can focus on the build the Concourse pipeline.
+We are going to use a very basic [Dockerfile](https://github.com/concourse/examples/blob/master/Dockerfiles/simple/Dockerfile) so we can focus on the building the Concourse pipeline.

 ```
 FROM busybox